What exactly is flood lighting and how can it be used to improve your home's curb appeal?

 In the world of landscape lighting, when we discuss flood lighting, we are talking about accenting your home's unique architectural features with strategically placed up lights.

 These lights are placed at the base of your home's facade and shine upwards.
 These lights cast a wide, soft, spread of light to wash the different architectural features of your home in the right kind of light.

 In this sense, the lighting is tailored around your home's architecture to create a warm, inviting effect.

 However, the value in wash lighting isn't limited to just accenting your home's unique architectural features.
-Security lighting is also an added benefit.
+Highlighting your home's architecture can also provide some security benefits.